Lingy12/my-test/README.md

 # my-test

-requirements: Running at 1 A100 80GB
+requirements: Running at 1 A100 80GB, python3 is installed

 Note: Usually the intermediate results file should be put in .gitignore.
 Just for easier reproduce for certain part of the code without rerun the training pipeline, I use lfs for saving the intermediate results, and huggingface for saving the tuned model.